 Bali is a pretty large island with less-than-ideal sidewalks which means you’ll need more than your feet to access much of the island.

-The most popular option for travelers in southern Bali are the metered taxis which are very common in southern Bali.
+The most popular option for travelers in southern Bali is the metered taxis which are very common in southern Bali.
 The fare starts at 5,000 IDR ($0.50) and goes up 5,000/km after the first two kilometers.
-Trips to outside of southern Bali will incur an extra change of 30% since the driver often has to make the trip back to south Bali with an empty cab.
+Trips to outside of southern Bali will incur an extra charge of 30% since the driver often has to make the trip back to south Bali with an empty cab.

 If you want to travel outside of southern Bali and don’t want to figure out the public bus schedules, your best option is to rent a motorbike or car.
 The motorbike should really only be an option if you plan to drive it outside of southern Bali – the traffic in southern Bali combined with the lack of formal traffic rules, there’s an increased risk of accidents here.
 On the other hand, a motorbike is a wonderful way to see Bali outside of the tourist enclaves of south Bali.

 You can rent a motorbike for between 40,000 – 100,000 IDR ($4 – $10 USD) per day.